-&lt;sup>70 "Copeland Park Site of Saw Mills," Tribune, July 21, 1938.
+70 "Copeland Park Site of Saw Mills," La Crosse Tribune, July 21, 1938.

-restoration; a permanent site; temporary and permanent trackage; and future maintenance.
-The c.
-1880 caboose was donated to the committee for one dollar by the Milwaukee Railroad.
-Generally relocated buildings, structures and objects are not considered eligible for the National Register.
-The locomotive and caboose however, were moved to Copeland Park over 50 years ago; the move is now historic.

-Erickson Park: 2324 Thompson Street

-Erickson Park is located on the south side of La Crosse on land that was originally Salzer Airfield which was relocated in the early 1930s.
+Citizen's Steam Locomotive Committee and raised funds to acquire a steam locomotive and caboose to commemorate the city's railroad heritage.
+The 1930s steam locomotive weighs 200 tons and is in a streamlined Art Deco style.
+It was donated by the Burlington Railroad with the stipulation that the city: provide funds for its restoration; a permanent site; temporary and permanent trackage; and future maintenance.
+The ca. 1880 caboose was donated to the committee for one dollar by the Milwaukee Railroad.71 Generally relocated buildings, structures and objects are not considered eligible for the National Register.
+The locomotive and caboose were moved to Copeland Park over 50 years ago.72 Erickson Park: 2324 Thompson Street Erickson Park is located on the south side of La Crosse on land that was originally Salzer Airfield which was relocated in the early 1930s.
 Athletic fields were established on the 13 acre site, but no other development occurred.
-In 1953, after La Crosse resident Edwin Erickson provided \$25,000 in his will for city parks, plans for the development of the area with athletic fields and for use by visiting circuses was underway.
-The park, originally named the Edwin Erickson Recreation Field was added to the city's park system in June, 1955.
-A site plan was soon completed by local firm Schubert, Sorensen, and Associates; a sketch provided in the Tribune indicated 22 foot tall "Winona Stone" entrance pillars on Losey Boulevard, with lighted pylons, flanked by permanent concrete ornamental seating.
-In July, 1965 a pool and bathhouse were added to the park.

-Houska Park (Isle La Plume Park): 1011 Joseph Houska Drive

-Located south of downtown La Crosse along the Mississippi River, Houska Park is a four acre park that was established in the 1940s on a city dump site.
-Originally called Isle Ia Plume, the park was established in 1942, intended to "glorify the city's new [sewage] disposal plant."
-Originally the park was under the jurisdiction of the public works department; in 1951 management was transferred to the city's parks department.
-A free-standing stone fireplace was one of the early developments.
-State Assemblyman John Mulder had acquired granite, marble, and limestone engraved blocks from 23 of the 50 states; after his death the stones were given to the city, put in storage, but eventually ended up in the city dump until they were retrieved by a public works director for construction of the fireplace.
-Picnic

-&lt;sup>71 "Locomotive and Caboose to be Installed in Park."
-Tribune, May 12, 1963.
+In 1953, after La Crosse resident Edwin Erickson provided \$25,000 in his will for city parks, plans for the development of the area with athletic fields and for use by visiting circuses was underway.73 The park, originally named the Edwin Erickson Recreation Field was added to the city's park system in June, 1955.
+A site plan was soon completed by local firm Schubert, Sorensen, and Associates; a sketch provided in the La Crosse Tribune indicated 22 foot tall "Winona Stone" entrance pillars on Losey Boulevard, with lighted pylons, flanked by permanent concrete ornamental seating.
+In July, 1965 a pool and bathhouse were added to the park.74 Houska Park (Isle La Plume Park): 1011 Joseph Houska Drive Located south of downtown La Crosse along the Mississippi River, Houska Park is a four acre park that was established in the 1940s on a city dump site.
+Originally called Isle Ia Plume, the park was established in 1942, intended to "glorify the city's new [sewage] disposal plant."75 Originally the park was under the jurisdiction of the public works department; in 1951 management was transferred to the city's parks department.
+A free-standing stone fireplace was one of the early 73 "Establishment of Circus Recreation Center in City Approved by Aldermen."
+La Crosse Tribune, Sept 8, 1953, p.
+1 71 "Locomotive and Caboose to be Installed in Park."
+La Crosse Tribune, May 12, 1963.

-&lt;sup>72 Barbara Wyatt: rolling stock...
+72 Barbara Wyatt: rolling stock...